Run the TFS Upgrade Wizard

 Choose Test to test the user account and password combination.

-Use the Configure SharePoint for Team Foundation Server page to opt in or out of using SharePoint Products.
 Select the Configure SharePoint for use with Team Foundation Server check box to configure SharePoint Products or clear the check box to skip the step, and choose Next.

 If you selected SharePoint Products configuration perform one of the following steps:

 Choose Use current SharePoint settings to retain your settings for SharePoint Products, and then choose Next.

 You typically use this option to continue to use the existing portal, which must have the new Team Foundation Server Extensions for Windows SharePoint Services installed and configured.
 If your portal is on the server you are upgrading, the new extensions are configured automatically.